Lucky Numbers by Martin Peirce

 Pros

-• Realistic design enhances fooling potential
+• Realistic design enhances audience belief

-• Versatile for various performance settings
+• Versatile for different performance settings

-• Strong audience impact
+• Strong audience impact and engagement

 • Affordable compared to other book tests